-Investments include money market funds that had a fair value of \$33,075 at December 31, 2015, and are classified as Level 1.
-The account was closed during 2016.
+As of December 31, 2017, investments include mutual funds with a fair value of \$21,973,961 and are classified as Level 1.
 In accordance with Subtopic 820-10, the alternative investments are valued using the Net Asset Value per share (or its equivalent) practical expedient and are not subject to the fair value hierarchy classification.